facundoq/aenea_recognition_results/README.md

 ## How to install

 1. Copy the file `dragonfly/_observer.py` to your dragonfly user folder
 2. Copy the *contents* of the folder `plugins`  to the `server/linux_x11/plugins/` folder.
-This includes the yapsy   plug-in definition file  and   the folder with the server plug-in  module.
+This includes the yapsy   plug-in definition file  and   the folder with the server plug-in  module (`recognition_results`).

+##  Customization

+ The `recognition_results`  folder contains the file `config.py`, which allows customization of the location of the results file storage,  and the appearance of the  recognition results window.